 • run local programs

 Being incapable of running local programs can be a pretty big deal if you are an event organizer or if you are using a Chromebook as your own personal computer.
 You will not be able to run any image editing software, word processors, or games unless you find them in a browser-based setting or if you find an application for whatever program you need on the Chrome store.

 Just because I have some gripes with Chrome OS doesn’t mean that Chromebooks themselves are bad devices.
-In fact, choosing a Chromebook over a regular laptop is a great decision if you need something that has a heavy emphasis on cloud-based storage, quick response times, great security, or if you need a laptop with an insanely long battery life.
+In fact, choosing a Chromebook over a regular laptop is a great decision if you need something that has a heavy emphasis on cloud-based storage, quick response times, great security, or if you need a laptop with an insanely long battery life, Cloud computing is a confusing subject that branches into all parts of IT and server administration.
 If you want to run custom software though, stick with other laptops equipped with more traditional operating systems.